 The Company has a separate Chair and Chief Executive to ensure that independence of decision-making is effectively maintained.
 The Chair is an independent Non-Executive Director.
 The Board uses committees as a method of expanding their work, increasing their efficiency and discussing important issues in detail.
-The Board has an audit, remuneration, governance & nomination and risk committee which further enhances decision-making.
+The Board committees (delegated to NEHS) include an audit, remuneration, governance & nomination and risk committee which further enhances decision-making.
 The Non-Executive Directors attend and chair the committees in order for them to challenge and get involved in a range of areas across the business.
-An external consultancy undertook an extensive effectiveness review of the Board and its Committees in 2017 with a follow on review conducted in 2018.
+An external consultancy undertook an extensive effectiveness review of the Board and its Committees in April 2021.
 The Board effectiveness review assessed that the Board was appropriately structured and well managed.
-A further Board effectiveness review was concluded in April 2021 and recommendations from that review will be taken forward in the coming year.
+The enhancements identified in the review are being implemented by the Company and tracked by the Board.